Yash112002/CodeStream/README.md

 * Security: CodeStream prioritizes the security of your codebase and communications.
 All data transmissions are encrypted, ensuring a safe and secure environment for your projects.

+## Tech Stack
+* Frontend: React, Codemirror
+* Backend: Express, Node.js
+* Real-time Communication: Socket.io

+### Getting Started
+To get started with CodeStream, follow these steps:
+1. Clone the repository to your local machine.
+2. Install the required dependencies for both the frontend and backend using npm install.
+3. Start the server using npm start in the backend directory.
+4. Launch the frontend application with npm start in the frontend directory.
+5. Open your web browser and navigate to https://codestream.onrender.com/ to access CodeStream.

+## Usage
+1. Sign Up or Log In: If you are a new user, sign up with your email and password.
+Otherwise, log in with your existing credentials.
+2. Create or Join a Room: After logging in, you can either create a new room or join an existing one.
+Each room represents a separate collaborative workspace for a specific project.
+3. Collaborate in Real-time: Once inside a room, you can start coding collaboratively with other users.
+Changes made by one user are instantly reflected on the screens of all other users in the same room.
+4. Personalize Your Experience: Customize your coding environment by changing the theme and selecting your preferred programming language.
+5. Stay Updated: Receive real-time notifications about new messages, code changes, and other important activities within your rooms.

+## License
+CodeStream is released under the MIT License.

+## Contact
+If you have any questions or feedback, feel free to reach out to our team at yash_co20b7_57@dtu.ac.in .

+We hope you find CodeStream a valuable tool for enhancing collaboration and productivity in your development projects.
+Happy coding!